Frequently Asked Questions

 In some situations, the defendant’s conduct, while questionable, does not rise to a level that entitles the plaintiff to a recovery.
 For example, if a plaintiff knowingly and willfully chooses to encounter a known hazard, the law holds that he or she has “assumed the risk of injury” and therefore the defendant is not liable.
 Plaintiffs are denied recovery in other cases if their subjective belief about a situation does not match an objective “reasonable person” standard.

 Personal injury law can involve many different types of claims, theories and principles.
-Some of the more common types of personal injury actions include:
+Some of the more common types of personal injury actions include the following:

 Animal bites can result in the animal owner’s liability to the person who is bitten or who is injured while trying to avoid a bite.